OpenCageData/opencagedata-misc-docs/query-formatting.md

 Not Good: `K%25C3%25B6ln`

 Please make sure you understand what the libraries you are using do.
-If you run into problems a good first step is to print eh actual HTTP request URL you are sending to us.
+If you run into problems a good first step is to print the actual HTTP request URL you are sending to us.
 Is it what you expected it to be?